jordanlenhart/jordanlenhart/README.md

-# 👋 Hi, I'm Jordan Lenhart
+# Hi, I'm Jordan Lenhart

 Welcome to my GitHub profile!
-I'm a passionate and driven software developer with a background in technological innovation, customer service, and adminstrative leadership.
+I'm a passionate and driven software developer with a background in technological innovation, customer and client service, and adminstrative leadership.

-## 💼 About Me

-- 🎯 Currently working as a **Family Services Technician** for the **Orange County Department of Education**, where I serve as community liason for families in need for social services.
-- 💻 Aspiring **full-stack web developer** with experience in modern web technologies and responsive design.
-- 🎓 Currently a fellow of of **The Knowledge House Innovation Fellowship**, where I hone my skills in HTML, CSS, JavaScript, React, and full-stack development.
-- 🏡 Former experienced **Human Resources and Sales Representative**, where I supported employees and clients with professional engagement and development.

 ## 🚀 Skills & Tools